Karthi-DStech/GAN-Driven-Biomaterial-Discovery/README.md

 ### Project Structure

+- `GANs - Generated Topographic Images/`: In this file, GANs-generated Images can be found.
+- `GANs - Generated Topographic Images/`:

 - `models/`:
     - `acgan.py`: Implementation of Auxiliary Classifier GAN (ACGAN) model with convo layers.
     - `acvanilla.py`: Implementation of the vanilla ACGAN model.